rgwch/Lucinda/readme.md

 ## Fine Tuning

-As usual with Docker compositions, much confguration happens via environment variables.
+As usual with Docker compositions, much of the confguration happens via environment variables.
 One example was shown in the install section for the configuration of the document store.
 There are three possibilities to change such variables:

 * Change them directly in the docker-compose.yaml.
 As a convention, Environement variables are in CAPITAL_LETTERS.
 * Set them manually.
 In Linux and macOS, this means usually one or more `export VAR=value` commands before launching docker-compose.
 In Windows, the commands are similarly `SET VAR=value`.